 Once You’ve Registered

-You’re all set for your virtual challenge this October!
+You’re all set for your virtual challenge this Autumn!

 Can you beat Cardiff Half Marathon Race Director and Olympic Marathon runner Steve Brace over the popular parkrun distance?